JakeTrock/CleanConnect/README.md

 In production, most likely, we would store the bearer key in a cookie.
 The bearer key is only valid to the server for 24 hours, so the cookie should be set accordingly.

 ## Issue board
+* template imgs are not in order(neither are names, fix later)
 * maybe put "use strict"; at the top of some files temporarily to find some goofs
 * re-do comments to make code more legible
 * I have a creeping suspicion that I may have created a glitch with the email being able to change